zchee/neovim-wiki/Building-Neovim.md

       brew install libtool automake cmake pkg-config gettext

-* After this you may need to run `rm -r build ; make distclean ; make test` before the tests will run.
+* After this you may need to run `make distclean && make` before the tests will run.

 * **If you see wget certificate errors** (for OS X *before* version 10.10/Yosemite):